Code-Institute-Submissions/monkees-4/README.md

 2. Spotify embeds, to ensure music plays accordingly
 3. Contact form fields (for validation purposes).
 I tested an empty form, all fields filled in as well as filling in an invalid email address.

+I also ran my website through W3 Validator and it passed with no errors / warnings.

 ### Deployment
 To deploy my website to Github Pages was simple.
 I went to settings, scrolled down to Github Pages and selected my repositories master from the source and hit save.